 After completing her Bachelor of Music at the Victorian College of the Arts, Nicole won the 2007 Herald-Sun Aria; she was the 2012 winner of the ASC Opera Awards and the 2013 winner of the Neue Stimmen competition in Germany.

 For Opera Australia, Nicole has sung Tatyana, Micaëla, Mimi, Marguerite, Pamina (Die Zauberflöte), Leila (The Pearl Fishers), The Countess and both Donna Anna and Donna Elvira (Don Giovanni).
 She sang Donna Anna for West Australian Opera and Adalgisa (Norma) for Victorian Opera.

-She has recorded Brahms’ Deutsches Requiem with the Melbourne Symphony, Rule Britannia! for the Tasmanian Symphony and Heroines with the Australian Chamber Orchestra.
+She has recorded Brahms’ Deutsches Requiem with the Melbourne Symphony and Heroines with the Australian Chamber Orchestra.
 Nicole’s solo album of operatic arias The Kiss (ABC Classics) débuted at No. 1 on the Australian classical charts.

 Nicole Car was made a Chevalier de l’ordre des arts et des lettres de la république de France in 2021.